pmz2025/openshift_learning/today_notes_2025-04-09.md

 It is similar to the liveness probe, it can be an HTTP request, TCP check, or an exec command, but it checks the application’s readiness to serve requests.
 Example Use Case: When a web server or database needs to initialize connections, or pre-load data before serving requests.

+The application takes 7 seconds to initialize.
+The application exposes the /health API endpoint on HTTP port 3000.
+Configure the longload deployment to use this endpoint, to ensure that the application is ready before serving client requests.

+oc set probe deploy/<nameOfTheDeployment> --readiness --get-url=http://:3000/health --initial-delay-seconds=7

 ## Liveness Probes - restarts pod -Checks if the container is still running.

 If an application fails its liveness probe **enough times**, then the cluster restarts the pod according to its restart policy.